One of the MOST frequently asked questions that we get in the spring is “I found an injured or abandoned animal - can Tanglewood take it?”

 If you are interested in learning more about becoming a wildlife rehabilitator, meeting rehabbers, and volunteering with rehabbers, the National Association of Wildlife Rehabilitators has some good resources.

 Tanglewood provides a permanent home for over 40 animals.
 Many of our animals were placed with us through wildlife rehabilitators after they were assessed as “non-releasable.”
 Hank the red-tailed hawk and Sophie the great horned owl, for example, sustained wing injuries severe enough that although the rehabbers were able to get them stable - no pain - Hank and Sophie will never be able to fly well enough to survive in the wild.
-Another factor that can lead to an animal being deemed non-releasable is imprinting or familiarization with humans - this is the case for Jeckle, our crow.
+Another factor that can lead to an animal being deemed non-releasable is imprinting or familiarization with humans.
 Wild animals should be cautious and stay away from humans.
 If a young animal loses that fear, then it is not safe to put them back in the wild, when they may approach a human for food or not know to hide from a gun or car.

 3. Is that animal really injured or abandoned at all?
 Often, when we see an animal - especially a baby animal - out and about, we feel an immediate emotional response and want to help it however we can.
 However, that gut reaction may cause more harm to the baby than help.
 Baby birds are notorious for being “rescued” when they didn’t need a rescue at all.
 Fawns and rabbits, too.